-- Ensure that the ACA is not partially or fully repealed.
-In particular, the provisions that meet the needs of our constituents for quality, accessible, appropriate, comprehensive, affordable, portable, and non-discriminatory coverage must be protected; - Ensure that the ACA is adequately funded to accomplish the significant goals of the Act for our constituents; - Ensure that HHS fully implements the essential health benefits requirements, in particular habilitation; - Fund demonstration programs to implement individual care coordination for individuals with disabilities, particularly those who have complex and chronic health care needs; - Expand vision and preventive and restorative dental coverage under the ACA; - Ensure that there is transparency in health plan selection and that plans have an adequate network of providers and access to medical and other specialists; - Protect the Prevention and Public Health Fund and increase funding for primary and secondary prevention and wellness programs for individuals with disabilities; - Ensure that privately run wellness programs do not discriminate against people with disabilities or health conditions; - Expand funding for training of all health care providers about the needs of children and adults with disabilities, including practices to prevent secondary conditions and to help transition youth with disabilities to adult care providers; - Ensure that people have access to affordable prescription drugs; and - Ensure that all demonstration pilot grants address the needs of people with disabilities.
+- ▶ Ensure that the ACA is not further diminished through partial or full repeal.
+In particular, the provisions that meet the needs of our constituents for quality, accessible, appropriate, comprehensive, affordable, portable, and non-discriminatory coverage and benefits must be protected; - ► Ensure that the ACA is adequately funded to accomplish the significant goals of the Act for our constituents; - ► Ensure that the Department of Health and Human Services fully implements the essential health benefits requirements, in particular habilitation:

+- ► Fund demonstration programs to implement individual care coordination for individuals with disabilities, particularly those who have complex and chronic health care needs; - Expand vision and preventive and restorative dental coverage under the ACA: - ► Ensure that there is transparency in health plan selection and that plans have an adequate network of providers and access to medical and other specialists; - ▶ Protect the Prevention and Public Health Fund and increase funding for primary and secondary prevention and wellness programs for individuals with disabilities: - ► Ensure that privately run wellness programs do not discriminate against people with disabilities or health conditions; - ▶ Reduce health care disparities experienced by people with I/DD; - ► Expand funding for training of all health care providers about the needs of children and adults with disabilities, including best practices to promote health and wellness, cultural competency, practices to prevent secondary conditions, and systems to help transition youth with disabilities to adult care providers; - ► Ensure that people have access to affordable prescription drugs; - ► Ensure that all demonstration pilot grants address the needs of people with disabilities; and - ► Ensure access to accessible nutrition and exercise resources and programs.